 Deciding what kind of dog to get is as important as deciding whether to get a dog in the first place.
-The ANKC recognizes almost 200 breeds of dog, and each of these breeds has its own unique temperament, appearance, activity level and set of needs.
-You should do some serious and careful research to determine which breed of dog is right for you and your family and in particular , its suitability for living in the harsh conditions of the Northern Territory.
+Dogs Australia recognizes over 200 breeds of dog, and each of these breeds has its own unique temperament, appearance, activity level and set of needs.
+You should do some serious and careful research to determine which breed of dog is right for you and your family and in particular, its suitability for living in the harsh conditions of the Northern Territory.

 Where to start